herskinduk/AutoWrapping/README.md

 Purpose
 -------

-Makeing Sitecore easier to test by providing the missing abstrations.
+Making Sitecore easier to test by providing the missing abstrations.

 Usage
 -----